SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    !! <REPL Input>:1:6: note: previous aliasing argument !! f(a: &x, b: &x) // Invalid, in-out arguments alias each other !!      ^~
+   !! <REPL Input>:1:6: error: overlapping accesses to 'x', but modification requires exclusive access; consider copying to a local variable
+   !! f(a: &x, b: &x) // Invalid, in-out arguments alias each other !!             ^~
+   !! <REPL Input>:1:13: note: conflicting access is here !! f(a: &x, b: &x) // Invalid, in-out arguments alias each other !!      ^~

 A closure or nested function
 that captures an in-out parameter must be nonescaping.